-The chassis battery may be low on charge.
-The engine should be running while extending or retracting slideout rooms so the engine
+- The chassis battery may be low on charge.
+The engine should be running while extending or retracting slideout rooms so the engine alternator can provide maximum power to properly operate the slideout mechanisms.

-- alternator can provide maximum power to properly operate the slideout mechanisms.
-If battery charge is sufficient, go to next step. - A fuse may be blown in the hydraulic system control box on the pump on the underside of the coach near the left or right front wheel.
+If battery charge is sufficient, go to next step. - A fuse may be blown in the hydraulic system control box on the pump, which can be viewed from beneath the chassis near the left or right front wheel.
+See following photo.